Alcohol Withdrawal: What Happens When You Stop Drinking Alcohol?

 Symptoms of Alcohol Detox

-The symptoms of acute alcohol withdrawal, the most dangerous and uncomfortable phase, are due to changes the brain made in response to chronic alcohol use.
-During acute alcohol withdrawal the neurotransmitters GABA and glutamate are seriously disrupted.
-GABA, a calming and inhibitory neurotransmitter, has reduced effects while glutamate, an excitatory and activity promoting neurotransmitter, has a drastically increased effect.
-When these neurotransmitters are out of balance as they are during acute alcohol withdrawal, the brain is in a state of hyperactivity and is unable to calm or slow itself down.
-This imbalance is responsible for the psychological and the dangerous physical symptoms of alcohol withdrawal including hallucinations, delirium, and seizures as well as wild fluctuations in body temperature, heart rate, and blood pressure.
+Acute alcohol withdrawal is the most dangerous and uncomfortable phase of getting sober.
+These symptoms are due to changes in the brain made in response to chronic alcohol use.
+During acute alcohol withdrawal, the neurotransmitters GABA and glutamate are disrupted.
+GABA, a calming and inhibitory neurotransmitter, has reduced effects.
+Glutamate, an excitatory and activity-promoting neurotransmitter, has a drastically increased effect.
+When these neurotransmitters are out of balance, the brain is in a state of hyperactivity and is unable to calm itself.
+This imbalance is responsible for the psychological and dangerous physical symptoms of alcohol withdrawal.
+These include hallucinations, delirium, and seizures as well as wild fluctuations in body temperature, heart rate, and blood pressure.

 Some of the more minor, although still unpleasant, symptoms that will manifest when someone hasn’t had a drink for several hours may include: